crcastle/fck.email/README.md

 # wat
-i was like, "yo, email! why you so stuck in the 90s?"
+i was like, "yo, email! why you so stuck in the 90s?" is this really the best way we can communicate?
 - privacy is broken (no easy encryption)
-- sender verification is broken (no easy message signing)
+- sender verification is broken (no easy signing)

 ## Thanks